mak626/auto-mailer/README.md

     ```javascript
     debugMode = true;
-    debugFolderPath = './data/temp';
+    debugFolderPath = './data/debug';
     sendDevMail = false;
     ```

     `sendDevMail` can be set to `true` to send all mail to `DEV_MAIL`

-    Testing will generate `events.json` and `mails.json` at `debugFolderPath` which can be used to verify what are the attachments being sent to participants
+    Testing will generate following files at `debugFolderPath` can be used to verify what are the attachments being sent to participants.
+  - `events.json` : Info about the various events
+  - `common.json` : Info about the common files attached to every participant
+  - `mails.json` : (Most useful for debugging) Info about what is being sent to each participant